-Charlie Daniels Stressed His Faith, Family, Country and Music in His Final Interview [Watch]
+Charlie Daniels Stressed His Faith, Family, Country and Music in One of His Final Interviews [Watch]

-Charlie Daniels lived by a simple code that emphasized faith, family, country and a strong work ethic, and he discussed how those beliefs shaped his life in the final interview of his lifetime.
+Charlie Daniels lived by a simple code that emphasized faith, family, country and a strong work ethic, and he discussed how those beliefs shaped his life in one of the final interviews of his lifetime.

-Daniels sat down with Big & Rich singer John Rich for his last recorded interview, which took place at Daniels' Twin Pines Ranch in rural Tennessee on June 16.
+Daniels sat down with Big & Rich singer John Rich for one of his very last recorded interviews, which took place at Daniels' Twin Pines Ranch in rural Tennessee on June 16.
 The spot was filmed for Rich's Fox Nation show, The Pursuit!
 With John Rich, and it was originally slated to air next month, but was bumped up to air on Friday (July 10) after Daniels died on Monday (July 6) at the age of 83.

 Daniels stressed the importance of his Christian faith in the interview.
 That served as his anchor through all of his various tribulations, he told Rich, including a bout with cancer and the coronavirus (COVID-19) pandemic.